Guide for witnesses

 SPICe are researchers who support committees and MSPs.
 For example, they write briefings for MSPs and give committees background information on inquiries.

 Media Relations officers work with the media, and answer questions from journalists that might come out of a committee meeting.

 Each committee has an Outreach Officer who helps to get communities involved in committee's work.

 There will be members of the security team outside the door, and seated inside the room when a committee is meeting open to the public.

 Each committee room has a public gallery.
 Members of the public can come and go during a public meeting.

-Journalists often sit in the front row of the gallery and might take notes.
+Journalists can watch committee meetings.
+They often sit in the front row of the gallery and might take notes.